 Another version of Trumpcare, called the Cruz amendment, put health care completely out of reach for many people, especially women.
 Under the proposal, any person who had a C-section could have been forced to pay exorbitant monthly premiums for health insurance.

 Today, some Republican members of Congress are introducing bills that mimic the ACA’s language.
 But don’t be fooled.
-Giant loopholes in these plans would let insurers refuse to cover chronic, or even life-threatening, conditions that affect over 130 million Americans.
+Giant loopholes in these plans would let insurers refuse to cover chronic, or even life-threatening, "pre-existing" conditions that affect over 130 million Americans.

 Surveys about midterm elections show that voters care about health care more than any other midterm-election issue.
 So Republican candidates on the 2018 campaign trail did everything they could to cover up their records of attacking protections for people with pre-existing conditions.

 Most of these candidates supported the Graham-Cassidy-Heller bill or its other harmful versions of it.
 But on the 2018 campaign trail, they sang a different tune.
 They knew that repealing the ACA was unpopular with voters, so they deceived voters and misrepresented their harmful records.

 Vice President Mike Pence, Senate Majority Leader Mitch McConnell, House Majority Whip Steve Scalise (R-La.) have made clear that Republicans will try yet again to repeal the Affordable Care Act if they come out of the 2018 midterm election with enough seats to keep control of the Senate — which they did.
 As Pence told reporters at the time: “We made an effort to fully repeal and replace Obamacare, and … we’ll continue to go back to that.”